React Toastify : The complete guide (updated for 2026).

 styling notification meme

-Custom Styling the notification with HTML and CSS
+Custom Styling the notification with CSS

 There are bunch of CSS variables that are exposed by the react toastify library.
 You can override them and do customization that most will work for most people.